tritemio/FRETBursts/docs/source/absolute_beginner.rst

     The notebook can be reopened and it will be still running.
     To close a notebook and shut-down the kernel use the menu *File -> Close and Halt*.
-A this point the notebook is closed, Jupyther Notebook is still running and can open new notebooks.
+A this point the notebook is closed, Jupyter Notebook is still running and can open new notebooks.

 .. warning::